DSpenn/dfrank/README.md

 ## Mongo mongoose
 mongoose.set('debug', true);
+the $unwind operator requires the path name to start with '$'.
+Mongoose will prepend '$' if the specified field doesn't start '$'.
 ### id && _id
 id is a virtual string version of _id. both are enabled by default.